-The present bibliography provides a literature overview for the Programme for the International Assessment of Adult Competencies (PIAAC).
-PIAAC assesses key cognitive (e.g. literacy and numeracy) and workplace skills of the adult population in over 40 countries.
-First data was published in 2013 (see OECD, 2013).
+The present bibliography provides an overview of the literature for the Programme for the International Assessment of Adult Competencies (PIAAC).
+PIAAC assesses key cognitive (e.g., literacy and numeracy) and workplace skills of the adult population (OECD, 2013)1 in over 40 countries.
+Since the first OECD data release in 2014, the number of publications has constantly increased.
+Table 1 gives an overview of the available datasets from the first PIAAC cycle (see also Maehler & Konrad, 2020)2, used in the publications included in this bibliography.